 One Young British traveler visiting Greece became distracted by a group of young women in bikinis and as a result walked into a bus shelter.
 He broke his nose.
 The insurance company still paid out for the medical bills.

 The morale of the story is double check that your travel insurance includes healthcare and works internationally.
 Some insurance policies will exclude certain countries, so make sure that your policy covers all nationalities, traveling anywhere in the world.
 Health insurance is essential to making sure you won’t run up huge bills in a foreign country because of something unexpected happening.

 If you are making more than one annual journey, make sure you find a multi-trip travel insurance policy.
 It’s important that you get the flexibility to travel as frequently as you like without having to worry about losses to property, accidents or any other liabilities that might occur.

-Try using a travel insurance comparison site such as Money Super Market.
+Try using a travel insurance comparison site.
 By pulling up a huge list of the best insurance deals found online it makes it pretty easy to find the best deal for you and save money.

 There are numerous banks that you can pick and choose from to take a debit card abroad.
 The deals and offers they have for customers are consistently changing so it is well worth doing research and keeping a lookout.